-Students are advised to contact the course leader as soon as possible if they require information as to which NHS Trusts are likely to offer sponsorships.
+You are advised to contact the course leader as soon as possible if you require information as to which NHS Trusts are likely to offer sponsorships.

-Students following a full time course (45 weeks) will not usually have annual leave during the course as this is given predominantly at the end of the programme (six weeks annual leave over the summer period).
-Over Christmas and Easter however block weeks of study leave are expected to be timetabled on both occasions.
+If you are following a full-time course (45 weeks) you will not usually have annual leave during the course as this is given predominantly at the end of the programme (six weeks annual leave over the summer period).
+Over Christmas and Easter, however, block weeks of study leave are expected to be timetabled on both occasions.

 Please contact Helen Kimble, Programme Leader, for any further information.

-Students who do not have the above qualifications, but can demonstrate its equivalent in terms of experience relevant to the programme of study, may be able to access the course as associate students.
-For more information regarding this please contact the course leader email@example.com.
+If you do not have the above qualifications, but can demonstrate its equivalent in terms of experience relevant to the programme of study, you may be able to access the course as an associate student.
+For more information regarding this please contact the course leader Helen Kimble: firstname.lastname@example.org.

 Fees and funding

-It is important to note that there may be additional costs associated with the course in relation to purchasing relevant Public Health, Specialist and Research books, travelling to and from placements and travelling to any ‘off site’ modules.
-Students who are not successful at first attempt of modules, may decide to retake these and incur further module fees.
+It is important to note that there may be additional costs associated with the course in relation to purchasing relevant Public Health, Specialist and Research books, travelling to and from placements and travelling to any ‘off-site’ modules.